-The central nervous protects the physical body like the Gladiators of Rome protected their turf.
-On duty twenty four hours a day, standing guard to fight any foreign substance that poses a threat to physical health.
+The central nervous system protects the physical body like the Gladiators of Rome protected their turf.
+On duty twenty-four hours a day, standing guard to fight any foreign substance that poses a threat to physical health.
 When people experience an event that is physically or emotionally threatening, the body will react biologically.
 This physical response ensures that it has whatever it takes to maintain balance.
 I believe that if people understand how this system functions, they can then learn ways to strengthen their body.
-Thus ward off physical and emotional illness.
+Thus, ward off physical and emotional illness.
 The prevention of disease is at least somewhat in our control and is the health psychology association.

 What is The Central Nervous Systems Function?

 The brain and spinal column form the Central Nervous System.
 All thoughts that flow through the mind, every action and emotion experienced in the world flows through the CNS.
 We can compare the Central Nervous System to being like a computer’s motherboard, which without it the computer would not exist.
 The CNS is the motherboard and control panel of the human body.
 People activate a computer by turning it on, which alerts the motherboard to turn on the hard drive, which in response stimulates the operating system, and then sends signals to start programs.
 When triggered, the central nervous system initiates a system of physical reactions which interprets and communicates experiences, thoughts, feelings and movements to the rest of the body, via a network of organs, cells and neurons.

 For optimal survival, the human body does its utmost to maintain a sense of balance or homeostasis, which means that it wants to remain at a constant.
 The CNS is responsible for overseeing the functions that allow people to survive.
 It determines the best response to stressful situations by launching adrenaline or cortisol to help adapt to the threat.
 The Central Nervous System also regulates the production of serotonin which controls daily living functions like hunger, sleep and the desire for sex.